 Bloom deployment modes

-The Bloom client app in Neo4j Desktop can be used independent of the Bloom server component.
+As mentioned in Neo4j Desktop hosted, Bloom is available as Explore in Neo4j Desktop.
+The Explore client app in Neo4j Desktop can be used independent of the Bloom server component.
 The client makes a direct connection to your Neo4j graph database and runs queries directly using this connection.

 There are several deployment modes possible for Bloom.

-In this mode, the standalone Bloom app can connect to a Neo4j database locally created in Desktop only.
-Without the Bloom server, the client will store Perspective definition in a local storage allocated to the app.
-This is effectively a single user mode for Bloom and may be used in an evaluation or proof of concept to try Bloom against your graph data.
+In this mode, the built-in Explore tool can connect to a Neo4j database locally created in Desktop only.
+Without the server plugin, the client stores Perspective definition in a local storage allocated to the app.
+This is effectively a single user mode for Explore and may be used in an evaluation or proof of concept to try Explore against your graph data.

 This mode is useful for users who want the collaboration and persistent storage capabilities, but prefer a locally installed app.
-In this mode, the Bloom server component will be installed on the Neo4j database.
+In this mode, the server plugin component is installed on the Neo4j database.
 The database can be locally created in Desktop, or in a remote server instance or cluster.
-When the Bloom client connects to the Neo4j database, it checks for the presence of the Bloom server plugin.
-If found, the Bloom client relies on the server to provide storage and user authorization capabilities.
-Perspectives can be stored alongside your business data in the property graph, or configured to store in a separate Neo4j instance.
+When the Explore client connects to the Neo4j database, it checks for the presence of the Bloom server plugin.
+If found, the Explore client relies on the server to provide storage and user authorization capabilities.

-Even though the Bloom server can package and host the Bloom client, you may prefer to use your own web server and host the Bloom client separately from the Neo4j database server.
+Even though the server plugin can package and host the Bloom client, you may prefer to use your own web server and host the Bloom client separately from the Neo4j database server.

 Bloom web app hosted by Neo4j database server